Muhammad al-Mahdi: Connections with the Islamic figure of Mahdi

-A widely-held Muslim belief is that a restorer of religion and justice, with the name of Mahdi (lit. 'rightly guided'), will rule the world in the end of time.
+A widely-held Muslim belief is that a restorer of justice, with the name of Mahdi (lit. 'rightly guided'), will rule the world in the end of time.
 In particular, it appears to be an accepted notion in Sunni Islam that this savior would be a descendant of the Islamic prophet Muhammad through his daughter Fatimah and his son-in-law Ali.
 While absent from the Sahihs of Muhammad al-Bukhari and Muslim ibn al-Hajjaj, traditions about Mahdi can be found in other canonical Sunni hadith collections, including the works of Abu Dawud al-Sijistani, al-Tirmidhi, ibn Majah, and al-Nasa'i, and Ahmad ibn Hanbal.
 These hadiths have likely strengthened the popular belief in Mahdi among Muslims.
 Historically, various Muslim figures were identified with Mahdi or used the name as an honorific epithet with messianic significance.
 These include the Umayyad Umar II and the Abbasid al-Mahdi, among many others.

 Unlike Sunni Islam, however, the belief in Mahdi of the lineage of the prophet is central to Shia Islam, in general, and to Twelver Shia, in particular, where Mahdi is identified with the twelfth Imam.
 Distinctive to Shia is also the doctrine of occultation or the temporary absence of Mahdi.
 Sunni and Shia traditions, however, have much in common about the career of Mahdi.
 In particular, Moojan Momen lists several signs before the advent of Mahdi which are common to both Sunni and Shia beliefs.